malparty/shweep/readme.md

-# xavv1 – 34 keys hybrid Layout & Combo
+# 🧹🐑 Shweep – 34 keys QMK Layout

+_...for the Aurora Sweep using both Layers & Combos!_

 ## Keymap